Calabi-Yau metrics with conical singularities along line arrangements: Background

+\begin{remark} The division into regular/quasi-regular/irregular distinguishes the cases when the Reeb vector field \(Jr\partial_r\) generates a free \(S^1\)-action, a locally free \(S^1\)-action or when it has a non-closed orbit respectively.
+This follows standard terminology in Sasakian geometry, see \cite{Sparks}. \end{remark}

 The outcome is that PK cones correspond to spherical metrics with cone singularities in the projective line by means of the K\"ahler quotient construction with respect to the $S^1$-action generated by the Reeb vector field, except in the irregular case.
 The metric on \(\mathbb{CP}^1\) is lifted through the Hopf and Seifert maps in the regular and quasi-regular cases respectively.
+The \emph{volume density} of a PK cone with link \((Y, \overline{g})\) is defined as